Is it normal to bleed in early pregnancy (before 24 weeks)?

 Depending on the results of the investigations, they will make a plan with you as to what will happen next.
 Sometimes it can be overwhelming when you get a lot of information at once, so ask as many questions as you need to make sure you understand what is happening and what to expect.
 They should also give you some written information to take away with you and a contact number to call in case you have further questions or need advice when you get home.Hide details

-Bleeding in late pregnancy (after 24 weeks)
+What are the causes of bleeding in late pregnancy (after 24 weeks)?

 Some women may experience a light bleed later on in their pregnancy.
 This is may not be from inside the womb, but from the cervix, for example.
 Postcoital (after sexual intercourse) bleeding can occur due to this.
 This may settle and doesn't necessarily mean there is a problem, but you should always let your midwife or doctor know of any bleeding.

 There are two more serious causes of bleeding in late pregnancy: